probcomp/BayesDB/install_scripts/VM_install/README.md

 * VMware VIX API installed
 * The zipped VM image downloaded and shell variable $ZIPPED\_VM pointing to it

-Executing the following commands will create a VM in your home directory, spin it up, and set $VM\_IP
+Executing the following commands will create the VM files in your home directory, spin it up, and set $VM\_IP

     cd
     git clone $REPO tabular_predDB